KarlKadji/Financial-Budgeting-Dashboard/README.md

 ### Results
 ![Monthly Trend of Income and Expenses](3_Project/images/skill_demand_all_data_roles.png)

-*BTable visualizing the monthly trend of income, expenses and savings*
+*Table visualizing the monthly trend of income, expenses and savings*

 ### Insights